shu-htk/tip-dev/doc/reference.md

 ## Variable

-The tip interpriter has 2 kind of variable, one is the data variable and the other is the macro variable.
+The tip interpreter has 2 kind of variable, one is the data variable and the other is the macro variable.

 - **The data variable**